What Is Social Phobia?

-Synopsis: Social phobia is one type of social phobia disorder that does not have to be suffered alone and it is treatable with the proper support and medical intervention.
+Synopsis: Social phobia, also known as social anxiety disorder, is a mental health condition characterized by an intense fear or anxiety in social situations.
 The disorder is distinguished by feelings of apprehensive around others and nervousness.
 There is also a deep feeling of humiliation or embarrassment when a patient is faced with group or single social situations, so much so that they fear being watched or unpleasantly evaluated by others.
-Generally speaking, social phobia starts in the later teenage years and continues on into adulthood.
-The person can suffer from the inability to interact with others and therefore not experience normal situations whereby they can assess others reactions towards them.

-Social phobia is a mental health disorder that is difficult to understand because it is amongst the last anxiety conditions discovered by doctors.
-In fact, about 7% of people suffer from this condition, which can be debilitating and difficult for doctors to diagnose.
+Social phobia is a mental health disorder that is difficult to understand.
+About 7% of people suffer from this condition, which can be debilitating and difficult for doctors to diagnose.
 Most are aware that their symptoms are not right, but unaware of exactly what they are suffering.

 The disorder is distinguished by feelings of apprehensive around others and nervousness.
 There is also a deep feeling of humiliation or embarrassment when a patient is faced with group or single social situations, so much so that they fear being watched or unpleasantly evaluated by others.
 Other symptoms include: